The Transition Lectures

 “Even in the age of big data, markets exploit knowledge and adjust incentives in ways that no other social media mechanism does” Martin Wolf (2023, p.
 225)

-This isn’t a new debate.
+Indeed, this isn’t a new debate at all.
 Good examples of papers claiming that AI or big data could replace markets include:

 In March 2022 I achieved a long standing ambition – to visit the world famous Dutch flower auction in Aalsmeer.
 I needed to teach on our Berlin campus and decided to take the Eurostar from London direct to Amsterdam.
 The Royal FloraHolland building is around 20km from Amsterdam Centraal with good bus routes and, of course, is easy to reach with Uber.